PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 Plant functional types (PFTs) are used to group plants for statistical modeling and analysis.
-PFTs are associated with both a specific set of priors, and a the subset species for which the traits and yields data will be queried.
+PFTs are associated with both a specific set of priors, and a subset species for which the traits and yields data will be queried.
 In many cases, it is appropriate to use default PFTs (e.g. `tempdecid` is temperate deciduous trees)

 In other cases, it is necessary to define PFTs for a specific project.
-For example, to query a specific set of priors or subset of species, a new PFT may be defined.
-For example, Xiaohui Feng defined PFT’s for the species found at the EBI Farm prairie.
+For example, to query a specific set of priors or a subset of a species, a new PFT may be defined.
+For example, Xiaohui Feng defined PFTs for the species found at the EBI Farm prairie.
 Such project-specific PFTs can be defined as `` `projectname`.`pft` `` (i.e. `ebifarm.c4grass` instead of `c4grass`).